nirajan-bist/nirajan-bist/README.md

 ## Fancy seeing you here!

-I am Neon Bist, people call me Neon.
+I am Nirajan Bist, people call me Neon.
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here:

 ## ⚡ Technologies